Dresovense/orange3-textable/docs/doc/annotations_uses.rst

 There are several ways of creating annotations in Orange Textable.
 In the following section, we will see a simple method based on the :doc:`Merge <merge>` widget.
-Later on in the Tables section, we will discover various ways of exploiting such annotations.
+Later on in the :doc:`Tables <tables>` section, we will discover various ways of exploiting such annotations.